patrickbucher/docs/clean-agile/clean-agile.md

 ## The Agile Way

-Like Waterfall, an Agile projects starts with analysis—but analysis never ends.
+Like Waterfall, an Agile project starts with analysis—but analysis never ends.
 The time is divided in iterations or sprints of typically one or two weeks.
 _Iteration Zero_ is used to write the initial stories, to estimate them, to set up the development environment, to draft a tentative design, and to come up with